saltyorg/docs/docs/saltbox/upgrade/traefik3.md

         1. This is still being worked on and most of this was moved to a separate branch for now.

 5. Authelia changes
-    1. Added greater configurability to Authelia using the inventory.
+    1. Added greater configurability to Authelia using the [inventory](../inventory.md).
     2. Added LDAP backend to Authelia as an option.

 6. Add support to restoring the appdata of a single app from backup
-    1. `sb install restore -e restore_tar=plex.tar` but it assumes are past any steps restore would require.
+    1. `sb install restore -e restore_tar=plex.tar` but it assumes you are past any steps restore would require.

 7. Changed default torrent client to qBittorrent